espocrm/ext-template/README.md

 ### Full EspoCRM instance building

-It will download EspoCRM (from the repository specified in the config), then build and install it.
-Then it will install the extension.
+It will download EspoCRM (from the repository specified in the config), then build and install it (in the `site` directory).
+Then, it will install the extension in the instance.

 Command: